 81% of people check emails on smartphones compared to just 21% on tablets

-People in the UK are most likely to read emails on their mobile compared to other countries
+People in the UK are more likely to read emails on their mobile compared to other countries

 55% of 56 to 67-year-olds say they aren’t likely to read emails on their mobile first, whereas just 18% of 19 to 34-year-olds say the same.
 (Adestra)

-These email personalisation stats help corroborate the value of email personalisation.
+These email hyper-personalisation stats help corroborate its value.
 No matter how you slice it, personalisation is helping boost the success of email marketing strategies across a wide array of industries.

 66% of marketers are working toward securing internal resources to execute personalised marketing programs. – Conversant Media